 Fermented vegetables such as kimchi, sauerkraut, olives, and pickled cucumber are great as they contain little carbs and are really good for your gut microflora.
 Your gut microbiome can profoundly impact your weight loss and the rate you absorb food, as well as many other factors: inflammation, metabolism, and mood.
 So you should use the opportunity after a dry fast to heal and energize your gut bacteria with as many probiotic meals as possible.

 Check out this Healthline article for a list of healthy high-fat (ketogenic) foods you can eat.
 Do make sure that your body can easily digest anything you eat after a dry fast.
-If you’ve had previous reactions with any of the foods here, don’t eat them right after a dry fast!
+If you’ve had previous allergy/inflammatory reactions with any of the foods here, don’t eat them right after a dry fast!

 Examples of dry fasting break fast meals